 Yellow-Grey · Waist 29 · Enlarged to waist 31 ·

 2007 acquired at a flea market in the Lüneburg Heath ·

 These typically tedious leather pants had been worn often, when I bought them on the cheap.
 They lived a shadowy existence among my other leather trousers until I rediscovered them a few years ago.
 The future photo starlet got leather pockets instead of the cloth ones.
 Furthermore new piping plus ribbons on the leg and back.
 Damaged seams have been mended, and reinforcing little brown patches were placed at weak points.
 Two braces buttons each backwards and forwards are an individual element.
 The tight leather pants demonstrate even to slim people, which special feeling leather produces on the skin.
 After buzzing days of shooting, that photo model again enjoys long idleness.

 Unknown manufacturer and fabrication date

-A late keeping up with the Joneses among my schoolfellows, who at the end of the prosperous fifties possessed green smooth leather pants.
+A late keeping up with the affluent among my schoolmates who owned expensive green smooth leather trousers in the late fifties.
 Interior and leg turn-up were slightly rough, the outside glossy.
 Most commonly, these pants had leather pockets, being in terms of solidity much superior to the cloth pockets of standard leather pants.
 Boy fists are ready for attack in such deep leather pockets like in boxing gloves.
-The impeccably clean, scarcely worn pants have been purchased by auction for less than 30 Euros, although leather pants of this style and quality could easily obtain the treble or quadruple.
+The impeccably clean, scarcely worn pants have been purchased by auction for less than 30 Euros, although leather trousers of this style and quality could easily fetch three or four times that.

 Dark Green Knee-length · waist 28 ½ · enlarged to 31 ·